 A swayback (my own nemesis), encouraged by weak abdominal muscles, gives the illusion of a poochy stomach while also causing all sorts of low back problems.
 “Lose” five pounds instantly by tilting the hips under where they belong.

-Many readers have joined me in the “Only Own Beautiful Clothes in 2012 Challenge” (see the calendar for the date of the next virtual retreat so that you can join in, too).
+Many readers have joined me in challenging ourselves to only wear clothes that make us feel beautiful and powerful.
 But owning clothes that reflect our own personal styles can only go “so far.”
 If we have poor posture, we are going to look and be unhealthy.
 Even a $10,000 dress can’t counteract that!